Gosforth: Amenities

 In the late 19th century a volunteer fire brigade was started in Gosforth, later in 1894 a fire station was built on Gosforth High Street and since 1990 Gosforth has been served by Gosforth Community Fire Station, located on Jubilee Road.
 Gosforth's first police station opened in 1857, with four policemen, due to the County and Borough Police Act 1856 (19 & 20 Vict. c.
 69).
 Its last police station, on Hawthorn Road, closed in the 1990s and Gosforth is now served from Etal Lane Police Station.

 Gosforth has a number of post offices, however on 1 July 2008 the Post Office announced the next set of post offices which would close; the Gosforth Garden Village branch and a nearby branch in Kenton closed.
 A public meeting was held about the closure of the Garden Village post office on the evening of 28 July.
 Postal facilities had first been introduced in Gosforth in around 1840.

 Whilst the fire brigade was stationed in Gosforth there was a siren that used to alert motorists and public alike that they would be leaving the hidden entrance.
-The alert was the original All Clear Siren from Second World War.
+The alert was the original 'all clear' siren from Second World War.

-An unattended mortuary was situated in what was at one time quite an isolated rural spot to the east of the Three Mile Bridge.
+An unattended mortuary was situated in what was at one time quite an isolated rural spot to the east of Three Mile Bridge.
 This small single-storey red-brick building with green doors was surrounded by trees and a crooked metal fence and was used for people who had died from infectious diseases or had been killed in road traffic accidents.
 Residents of nearby Burnside Road (built in the late 1950s) would hear ambulances pass down the lane in the middle of the night and see undertakers arrive to collect bodies during the day.
 This continued into the 1960s.
 When a housing estate was built in the 1980s, the site of the mortuary was not built on and is currently a small car parking area.

 Sanderson Hospital, an orthopaedic hospital, operated in Gosforth between 1897 and 2005.
 In 2021, new houses are being built on the site on Salters Road.